dustinpfister/blog_posts/_posts/lodash_wrapper_methods.md

 });
 ```

-What is going on here is a bunch of native array and string methods are just being flat out right referenced from the lodash prototype. in other worlds lodash is not providing any actually functionality with some of these methods it is just wrapping native ones.
+What is going on here is a bunch of native array and string methods are just being flat out right referenced from the lodash prototype.
+In other worlds lodash is not providing any actually functionality with some of these methods it is just wrapping native ones.
+In the process of doing so it is providing a different interface for using them, but if you are using lodash for the so called safely net argument I would say that this more or less puts that to rest.
+So if you want to have a safety net of sorts it is not just a question of using lodash, it is also a question of what version to use as this will break on certin old browsers.

 ## 3 - Conclusion